mcai4gl2/KickStart.Net/README.md

 * `Trace.Here()` returns a trace object which contains the line number, method name and file name where the method is called

 ### Cache
 A port of Guava Cache into C#.
+More details at [here](KickStart.Net/Cache/README.md)